mdn/translated-content-de/files/de/web/api/canvasrenderingcontext2d/arcto/index.md

     ),
   ];

-  /* Allow arrow-keystrokes to alter point location */ addPointArrowMoves();
+  /* Allow arrow keystrokes to alter point location */ addPointArrowMoves();

   /* Initialize the text inputs from the associated state values */